What the Innovations in Education Fund Supports

 The Innovations in Education Fund (IEF) provides support for New School faculty in their work as innovators in the areas of curriculum and pedagogy.
 Grants are awarded to faculty on a competitive basis; awardees are selected by a committee of faculty from a range of fields and areas of expertise.
 Applications are welcomed for projects in undergraduate education, graduate education, online learning, and informal or extracurricular education.

-Funds may be used for collaboration with colleagues and/or students within or outside The New School, research, travel, educational media design and production, pilot projects for new curricular and pedagogical approaches, and unique forms of support required for specific innovations.
+Funds can be used for collaboration with colleagues and/or students within or outside The New School, research, travel, educational media design and production, pilot projects for new curricular and pedagogical approaches, and unique forms of support required for specific innovations.

 - Projects that connect with curricular and pedagogical innovations identified as university priorities by the Office of the Provost, including